Professor of Biology

-For the past several years, Ray has turned his attention to assistance dogs.
-His first-hand knowledge of harnesses for dogs, the mechanics and physiology of pulling, and the relationship between experience, training and behavior give him a unique insight into the lives of the dogs which are being asked to enhance the lives of people with special needs.
+In recent years, Ray turned his attention to assistance dogs.
+His first-hand knowledge of harnesses for dogs, the mechanics and physiology of pulling, and the relationship between experience, training and behavior gave him a unique insight into the lives of the dogs which are being asked to enhance the lives of people with special needs.

 Ray (and his colleagues and students) have published over fifty papers on his dog research.
-His favorite publication, however, is the book Fishing Dogs, a humorous and iconoclastic look at dogs, fishermen and professors.
+His favorite publication, however, was the book Fishing Dogs, a humorous and iconoclastic look at dogs, fishermen, and professors.

-His latest book, co-authored with Lorna Coppinger, is DOGS: A Startling New Understanding of Canine Origin, Behavior, and Evolution, published by Scribner, NY, in 2001.
+His last published book, co-authored with Lorna Coppinger, is DOGS: A Startling New Understanding of Canine Origin, Behavior, and Evolution, published by Scribner, NY, in 2001.
 It has been translated into seven languages.

-His lecture trips around the world to talk about dogs are always supplemented by a day or two searching local waters for the perfect fish.
+His lecture trips around the world to talk about dogs were always supplemented by a day or two searching local waters for the perfect fish.

 The Hampshire community mourns the loss of Dr. Coppinger who passed away on August 14, 2017.
 For more information, visit this page of remembrance.